2023 Best Value Mechanical Engineering Master's Degree Schools in Florida

 Read full report on Mechanical Engineering at Florida International University

-Embry-Riddle Aeronautical University - Daytona Beach did quite well in this year’s ranking of the best places for mechanical engineering students to get a master’s degree.
-It came in at #8 on the list.
-Located in the small city of Daytona Beach, Embry-Riddle Daytona Beach is a private not-for-profit college with a moderately-sized student population.
+Embry-Riddle Aeronautical University - Daytona Beach came in at #8 in this year’s edition of the Best Value Mechanical Engineering Master’s Degree Schools in Florida ranking.
+Located in the city of Daytona Beach, Embry-Riddle Daytona Beach is a private not-for-profit college with a medium-sized student population.

 Embry-Riddle Daytona Beach graduate students pay an average of $20,310 in in-state tuition and fees each year.